paritytech/research/docs/Polkadot/protocols/index.md

 import DocCardList from '@theme/DocCardList';

-This section aims to provide a detailed description of the subprotocols that comprise Polkadot.
+This section provides a detailed description of some of the subprotocols that comprise Polkadot.
 The focus is largely on end-to-end mechanics and the properties relevant at this layer; for point-to-point mechanics, see `networking`.

 ![](Polkadot-protocols.png)